MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-display-the-list-portion-of-a-combo-box.md

 ---

-# How to: Display the List Portion of a Combo Box
+# Display the List Portion of a Combo Box

 The following example uses the  **[DropDown](../../../api/Outlook.combobox.dropdown.md)** method to display the list in a **[ComboBox](../../../api/Outlook.combobox.md)**.
 The user can display the list of a  **ComboBox** by clicking the **[CommandButton](../../../api/Outlook.commandbutton.md)**.